telefonicaid/fiware-skuld/README.rst

 Acceptance tests
 ----------------

-The acceptante tests are inside the folder *tests/acceptance_tests*
+The acceptance tests are inside the folder *tests/acceptance_tests*

 Prerequisites
 *************